Due to unforeseen circumstances this event has been cancelled.

 For our September ONE WORK event, Rehana Zaman will discuss her recent work ‘Alternative Economies’ (2021).
-The work is available to view on the LUX Scotland website for the month of September, with Captions by 121 Captions.
+The work is available to view here from 6 – 30 September 2022.

 Made in conversation with herbalist Rasheeqa Ahmad and financial services regulator Rachel Bardiger, ‘Alternative Economies’ reads the imperialist exploits of the Disney character Scrooge McDuck adjacent to the apparently radical yet deeply compromised promises of cryptocurrency.
 Between these two strands, possibilities for an alternative network of exchange and subsistence are sought.